agbrothers/ascii/README.md

 >

 <br/>
 There is no learning going on with this algorithm.
 The implementation pursued here is nonetheless deeply connected with a number of core concepts from machine learning, including convolutional neural networks, associative memories, and even attention.
-Below I will walk through these big ideas, how they connect to a simple ASCII image converter, and why this is actually a desireable use case.
+[TODO] Below I will walk through these big ideas, how they connect to a simple ASCII image converter, and why this is actually a desireable use case.

 ### Parameters: